Mayoralty of Fernando Wood: 1861 annual address and Copperhead activism

 The most controversial episode of Wood's mayoralty came in his January 7, 1861 annual address to the Common Council, in which he called for New York to secede from the state of New York to become a "free city".
 Drawing a link between the implicit threat Lincoln's election posed to the South, where a number of states had already declared independence, and the Republican legislature's long-standing resistance to home rule for the city, Wood delivered a message sympathetic to secession and critical of nationalism.
 He cited New York City's friendly relationships and commercial ties with "our aggrieved brethren of the slave states" and defended their "constitutional rights" and "domestic institutions."
 While he said "dissolution of the Federal Union [was] inevitable" and "our government cannot be preserved by coercion or held together by force", Wood argued that the ties between the South and New York City were stronger than those between the city and the state of New York.

 While the idea of an independent New York City predated Wood's mayoralty and was consistent with his long crusade for home rule, the speech, coming on the heels of Lincoln's election and secession movements throughout the South, was extremely controversial.
 Critics and political enemies questioned Wood's loyalty to the Union, and the address was unpopular even within the Democratic Party, outside of a small number of Breckinridge supporters and his own New York Daily News.
 As the face of Southern sympathy in the North, Wood was saddled with a steadily mounting image as a traitor during wartime.

 Wood made little effort to adjust his position as the tensions with the South mounted.
-On January 23, he criticized the Metropolitan Police seizure of the steamer Monticello and its cargo, including thirty-eight boxes of muskets and ammunition bound for Savannah, Georgia, and apologized to Georgia governor Robert A. Toombs for the "illegal and unjustifiable seizure of public property".
+On January 23, he criticized the Metropolitan Police seizure of the steamer Monticello and its cargo, including thirty-eight boxes of muskets and ammunition bound for Savannah, Georgia, and apologized to Georgia senator Robert A. Toombs for the "illegal and unjustifiable seizure of public property".
 On February 22, when Lincoln visited the city during his inaugural tour, Wood took the opportunity to ask the president-elect "for a restoration of fraternal relations between the statesonly to be accomplished by peaceful and conciliatory meansaided by the wisdom of God."
 Though the episode drew fresh criticism in the press, Lincoln surprised those present by wholeheartedly agreeing with Wood.
 The visit marked the first step in working, if adversarial, relationship between Lincoln and Wood that would continue on the latter's election to Congress.
 When Lincoln was inaugurated on March 4, Wood refused to dip the American flag as a traditional sign of respect.